jp-diegidio/STUDY.Physics.SpecialRelativity/InertialFrames/Docs/sr.inertial.md

 ## Diagram boundaries

-Again, as can be extrapolated from above, but already by plain symmetry with frame B, coordinate boundaries for frame A are:
+Again, as can be extrapolated from above, and as expected by plain symmetry with frame B, coordinate boundaries for frame A are:

 ```